smarthomeNG/plugins/jsonread/README.md

     grid:
       type: num
-      shjq_source@swem: >
+      jsonread_filter@swem: >
         (.result.items[] |
           select(.deviceModel[].deviceClass == "com.kiwigrid.devices.solarwatt.MyReservePowermeter").tagValues.PowerOut.value) -
         (.result.items[] |
           select(.deviceModel[].deviceClass == "com.kiwigrid.devices.solarwatt.MyReservePowermeter").tagValues.PowerIn.value)

 # Disclaimer and License
-This document and the shjq plugin for smarthome.py is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
+This document and the jsonread plugin for smarthome.py is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or